Ampexqt/Executive-Dashboard-Frontend-Only/README.md

 ---

-## 💡 Tips & Fun Facts

-- The dashboard is designed for a coffee & bread shop, but you can adapt it for any business!
-- The sidebar features a logout icon and your brand’s logo for a professional touch.
-- All UI is responsive and looks great on big screens.

----

-## ❓ FAQ

-**Q: Do I need a backend?**
-A: This is a frontend-only project.
-You can connect it to any backend you like!

-**Q: Can I use npm instead of yarn?**
-A: Sure!
-Just swap `yarn` for `npm` in the commands.

----

-## 🥳 Happy Dashboarding!

----

-**Ready to get started?
-Clone, install, and run!
-If you have questions, open an issue or reach out.**
+**That’s it!
+You’re ready to use the Executive Dashboard.
+If you have questions, open an issue or reach out.
+Enjoy!**